-Dr. Francisco’s academic interests include: global and transnational sociology, migration and immigration studies, diaspora with a special interest on the Philippine migration, gender and the family, racial and ethnic relations in the U.S., labor, transnational social movements with regard to migrant workers, and international political economy.
 Francisco’s research is informed by the transnational activism of GABRIELA, an alliance of progressive Filipino women’s organizations in the Philippines and internationally, and MIGRANTE International, an international alliance of Filipino migrant workers.
 These networks of diasporic and transnational solidarity between Filipino migrant communities and the national democratic movement in the Philippines has helped shape her critical perspective on neoliberalism.
-To this end, Francisco has engaged in participatory action research and feminist methods in all of her research projects where Filipino and Filipina migrants’ experiences are centered as expertise.
+To this end, Francisco has engaged in participatory action research and community-based methodologies in all of her research projects where Filipino and Filipina migrants’ experiences are centered as experts.
 Currently, she is conducting a community-based research project about Filipino caregivers’s mental and health outcomes while working in the understudied industry of caregiving to the elderly.
-More importantly, this research project allows for the development of leadership and organizing capacity in the Filipino community in the Bay Area through a migrant workers organization, Migrante Northern California.
+More importantly, this research project prioritizes the development of leadership and organizing capacity in the Filipino community in the Bay Area through migrant workers organization, Migrante.

-As an educator, Dr. Francisco continues to develop her pedagogy to engage students’ head, hearts and hands in learning about sociology.
+As an educator, Dr. Francisco continues to develop her pedagogy to engage students’ ideas and spirit in learning how to analyze the world sociology.
 She does this by preparing her courses with a global perspective and preparing a range of learning activities in and outside of her classroom.
 Dr. Francisco is committed to students’ ability to think critically about the complex times we live in and in their potential to change the world.